Hannah Greep email@example.com

 For full details of the circumstances under which the EPs apply, see the ‘scope’ section of the Principles.

 EPFIs commit themselves to implement the EPs in their internal environmental and social policies, procedures and standards for financing projects.
 According to the Principles, an EPFI will not provide finance services where the client will not, or is unable to, comply with the EPs.

 The EPs consist of 10 different Principles, summarised in the figure below.

-The most recent version of the EPs is EP4, which was agreed upon in November 2019 and will come into effect on 1st October 2020.
+The most recent version of the EPs is EP4, which was agreed upon in November 2019 and came into effect on 1st October 2020.